The President's Page

 Membership Meetings

-Social Quarters rules, policies, and staffing decisions are NOT discussed at the Membership meeting.
-Members who have questions about SQ rules & policies, need clarification on, or are concerned about SQ rules & policies are encouraged to speak with a Board Officer, or if preferred... request to speak to the Board directly at an Officers' Meeting.
+It’s also important to clarify that Social Quarters rules, policies, and staffing decisions are not addressed during Membership Meetings.
+Members with questions or concerns about SQ operations are encouraged to speak directly with a Board Officer or request time at an Officers’ Meeting.

 Respectfully,